siho-park/siho-park.github.io/pages/research.md

 ---
 **Health Screening and Selection: Evidence from Biennial Subsidies in South Korea**

 Public health screening programs are widely used, but their impact is often limited by low participation among high-risk individuals who stand to benefit most from early diagnosis.
-I study selection into health screenings and their causal effects using quasi-random variation from South Korea’s National Health Screening Program, which subsidizes 90--100\% of screening costs every other year at even-numbered ages.
-Using survey data, I find that subsidy eligibility increases screening completion by 16--19 percentage points (183--295\%).
+I study selection into health screenings and their causal effects using quasi-random variation from South Korea’s National Health Screening Program, which subsidizes 90--100% of screening costs every other year at even-numbered ages.
+Using survey data, I find that subsidy eligibility increases screening completion by 16--19 percentage points (183--295%).
 Compliers with the subsidies are predominantly from lower socioeconomic backgrounds and are in poorer health than those who always participate regardless of subsidies.
-Using national health insurance claims data, I find that subsidy eligibility increases both early- and late-stage cancer diagnoses by 17--19\%, as well as treatments for conditions including cancer precursors, hypertension, diabetes, high cholesterol, and osteoporosis.
+Using national health insurance claims data, I find that subsidy eligibility increases both early- and late-stage cancer diagnoses by 17--19%, as well as treatments for conditions including cancer precursors, hypertension, diabetes, high cholesterol, and osteoporosis.
 These results demonstrate that subsidies can effectively target high-risk individuals and strengthen the impact of public health screening programs.

 <div style="display: flex; align-items: center; gap: 20px;">
   <figure>
     <img src="/images/cancer_stomach.png" alt="Stomach cancer screening rate in South Korea" width="600">
   </figure>
   <div>
-  <p>Fig: Stomach cancer screening rate in South Korea</p>
+  <p><b>Fig: Stomach cancer screening rate</b></p>
   <p><a href="/papers/biennial_paper_original.pdf" target="_blank" rel="noopener noreferrer"><b>[Manuscript]</b></a></p>
   <p><a href="/slides/Biannual_health_screening.pdf" target="_blank" rel="noopener noreferrer"><b>[Slides]</b></a></p>
   </div>